-Dear [Landlord],

-Thank you for speaking with me today.
-I wanted to remind you that we talked about the following:
+Dear [Landlord], Thank you for speaking with me today.
+I wanted to remind you that we talked about the following: OR [I tried to contact you times by I could not reach you] [FOLLOWED BY] The raine have caused corious problems at my home at [your address].
+These issues include

-OR

-[I tried to contact you times by I could not reach you]

-[FOLLOWED BY]

 The rains have caused serious problems at my home at [your address].
-These issues include

-1) [insert specific issue]

-2) [insert specific issue]

-3) [insert specific issue] Also, please see attached pictures of the damage described above.
+These issues include 1) [insert specific issue] 2) [insert specific issue] 3) [insert specific issue] Also, please see attached pictures of the damage described above.
 Please contact me immediately to tell me how you plan to resolve these issues.
 Sincerely,